skip to content

 (2023), “Beyond Gender: The Voice of Diotima” in (ed.
 Pello and O’Reilly) Ancient Women Philosophers (Cambridge University Press)

 (2023), “Kenneth Dover and Plato’s Symposium: Attraction, Aversion and Intemperance” in eds.
-Carey and Halliwell, Scholarship and Controversy
+Halliwell and Stray, Scholarship and Controversy

 (2021) “Moral Motivation in Plato’s Republic: Philia and the Return to the Cave”, Oxford Studies in Ancient Philosophy, vol 59, pp79-132